ccdavis/cimdea/README.md

 ## CIMDEA = Convenient IPUMS-like Microdata Extraction and Aggregation

 The main idea here is not to make a general data processing tool but instead take advantage of all the conventions in IPUMS datasets.
 These are demographic data at the individual level from surveys or censuses.
+By assuming IPUMS conventions and a bit of (optional) configuration we could provide a powerful, high-level, easy to use set of features.

 The tabulation interface should take a variables list, datasets list and some filtering criteria.
 The data extraction interface should take a similar input but deliver records rather than summaries.
 The processing interface should provide a hierarchical representation of individual level data in a way that's easy to work with programmatically.

 Possible uses:
-*Create a high-speed tabulation tool on the command line or an API to serve up tabulations to a front-end user facing application.
+* Create a high-speed tabulation tool on the command line or an API to serve up tabulations to a front-end user facing application.
 *  Use the processing interface to make a rich, responsive  data browser and search tool.